iov-one/docs/docs/weave-tutorial/08-app.md

 ## Controller

 `Controllers` are helpers that capsulates complex application logic to an API that is used around application.
-If your module requires complex logic, I recommend you to implement one.
-You can find examples of a controller at [x/cash](https://github.com/iov-one/weave/blob/master/x/cash/controller.go)
+If your module requires complex logic, I recommend you implement one.
+You can find examples of a controller at [x/cash](https://github.com/iov-one/weave/blob/master/x/cash/controller.go).

 In `app.go` implement a method to create controllers.
 Here is the example from [app.go](https://github.com/iov-one/blog-tutorial/blob/master/cmd/blog/app/app.go#L32-L35)